 This tutorial explains how to draw a dog from the side view in four steps going from a rough proportions sketch to a pencil shaded drawing.
 The dog in this example is a Husky but you can apply the same principals to drawing other dogs.

-If you are learning to draw and want to draw a dog the side view is a good place to start as its a fairly easy view to draw from and shows most parts of the dog.
+If you are learning to draw and want to draw a dog the side view is a good place to start.
+It’s a fairly easy view to draw from and allows you to show most parts of the dog.

-Step 1 – Proportion Sketch of the Dog
+Step 1 – Make Construction Sketch of the Dog

 As with drawing just about anything you should start your drawing of the dog by first getting it’s overall proportions.
 Do an overall very light rough sketch of the shape of the dog.
 Only include the major parts such as the head (ears included), body, legs and tail.
 Leave out the smaller details for the next step.